 Care and Repair

 We help older people or those living with disabilities to continue to live in the safety and comfort of their own homes.
 We provide advice and assistance in applying for local authority grants for housing adaptations.
-The service is only available to owner occupiers or those renting privately.
-Based in our Dumfries and Stranraer offices our Care & Repair service covers the entire Dumfries and Galloway Region.
+The service is available to home owners, owner occupiers or tenants of private landlords.
+With staff based in Dumfries and Stranraer our Care & Repair service covers the entire Dumfries and Galloway Region.

 Some examples of works we have been involved with include; level access showers, wet floor showers, exterior access ramps, ground floor toilets and curved stair lifts.